DylanKentish/ECM3440-python/README.md

 <https://github.com/faif/python-patterns>

-## Concurrency
+## Multitasking and concurrency

 Programs that run continuously will generally need to accept new input, create output and perform some data transformation at the same time.
-This is called `concurrency` and can be achieved in several ways.
+When a computer system, or program, is performing two or more operations at the same time it is called multitasking.
 This is a big subject with a lot of theoretical and practical considerations.
+Multitasking
+can be achieved in several ways, but there are two distinct approaches to multitasking, *preemptive* and *non-preemptive*.

+### Preemptive multitasking

+Preemptive multitasking is used by operating systems and some other larger sofware systems to allow multiple programs,or tasks, to run at the same time.
+Typically the programs running on such a system have little control over when they are suspended to allow other programs to run, although operating systems will usually have a means of setting the priority of processes.

+### Non-preemptive

+Non-preemptive multitasking, or cooperative multitasking, requires that the concurrent tasks periodically pause execution to allow another task to execute.
+This is done by waiting in an idle state, the wait could be for some external event, for example waiting for a message to be received, or waiting for a timer.

 ### Coroutines and event loops

 An event loop runs in a single thread (typically the main thread) and executes all callbacks and tasks in its thread.
 While a task is running in the event loop, no other tasks can run in the same thread.
 When a task executes an `await` expression, the running task gets suspended, and the event loop executes the next task.
+This is a non-preemptive style of multitasking.

 See
 <https://docs.python.org/3/library/asyncio-dev.html>
 and
 <https://docs.python.org/3/library/asyncio-task.html>.